 Please turn off cell phones.
 Turn off laptops unless they are being used in a class activity or presentation by prior arrangement with the instructor.
+Avoid leaving and returning to the classroom during class sessions.

 English Department Learning Objectives:

 Students shall: